(There may be affiliate links on this page. For more information click here.)

 Both boys continued with Homeschool Open Gym at our local park district and loved taking gymnastics classes, also through our park district.
 We had some schedule conflicts with the Gym & Swim class we’d done in the past which was a bummer since the boys loved it and it was very affordable.
 Instead, we dabbled in some online kid fitness videos (like the ones found on GoNoodle.com) and used resources like the Presidential Youth Fitness Program K-3 Fitness Club to get the boys moving daily.

-We also found an online robotics course from Supercharged Science that was a blast.
+We also found an online robotics course from Supercharged Science which was a blast.
 The boys both started group piano lessons at our park district.
 And, of course… field trips galore!

 Subscribe to be notified of new posts via email!